-Proportion of opioid treatment programs offering on-site testing for HIV and STIs declinesDecember 24th, 2013 in HIV & AIDS /
+Proportion of opioid treatment programs offering on-site testing for HIV and STIs declinesDecember 24, 2013 in Medicine & Health / HIV & AIDS

 A survey of opioid treatment programs finds that the proportion offering on-site testing for human immunodeficiency virus (HIV) and sexually transmitted infections (STIs) declined substantially between 2000 and 2011, despite guidelines recommending routine opt-out HIV testing in all health care settings, according to a study appearing in the December 25 issue of JAMA.